yeastrc/proxl-web-app/docs/using/merged-protein.rst

 The "Path" is the location on disk from which the data were imported.
 The "Linker" is the name of the crossinker used in the experiment.
 "Search Program(s)" is the name and version number of the PSM search software used.
-"Upload date" is the date the data were uploaded into ProXL.
+"Upload date" is the date the data were uploaded into proxl.
 "FASTA file" is the name of the FASTA file used to perform the PSM search.

 Search Filter